Physics Visa Sponsorship Jobs in Pennsylvania

 Which companies in Pennsylvania sponsor visas for physics roles?

-Lockheed Martin, Siemens, and L3Harris are among the larger Pennsylvania employers with documented H-1B sponsorship histories for physics and applied science positions.
+Lockheed Martin, Siemens, and L3Harris are among the larger Pennsylvania employers with documented H-1B visa sponsorship histories for physics and applied science positions.
 University-affiliated research centers at Penn, Drexel, Carnegie Mellon, and Pitt also sponsor researchers and postdoctoral fellows.
 Defense contractors in the Philadelphia suburbs and Pittsburgh's advanced manufacturing sector round out the sponsoring employer base.

 Which visa types are most common for physics jobs in Pennsylvania?

 The H-1B is the most common visa category for physics roles in Pennsylvania, covering positions in research, engineering, and instrumentation.
-Academic and postdoctoral roles frequently use J-1 exchange visitor status through university programs.
+Academic and postdoctoral roles frequently use J-1 visa exchange visitor status through university programs.
 O-1A visas are an option for physicists with documented extraordinary achievement.
-TN status applies to Canadian and Mexican nationals in qualifying physics-related occupations under the USMCA agreement.
+TN visa status applies to Canadian and Mexican nationals in qualifying physics-related occupations under the USMCA agreement.

 Which cities in Pennsylvania have the most physics visa sponsorship jobs?